11 Cheap Business Ideas You Can Start for Less Than $1,000

 4. Etsy Seller

-When it comes to low cost business ideas, selling on Etsy tops the list.
+When it comes to low cost online business ideas, selling on Etsy tops the list.
 You can sign up for free and set up your online shop within minutes.

 However, that’s just the online storefront part of this equation.
-You’ll of course have expenses related to what you actually sell, but that can vary from art, stickers, jewelry, handmade clothes, digital files and so much more.
+You’ll of course have expenses related to what you actually sell online, but that can vary from art, stickers, jewelry, handmade clothes, digital files and so much more.
 We’ll leave that alone since the related costs have such a wide range.

 Etsy does expect you to know if you’re working on a business or hobby though.
 Here’s how Etsy explains it: